 Best Cambodia travel tips and advice

 The captivating destination of Cambodia is where the ancient and modern worlds collide, leaving you with a sense of wonder.
-With its rich cultural history, abundant and extraordinary places, and beautiful islands, Cambodia is a fascinating gem you do not want to miss.
+With its rich cultural history, abundant and extraordinary places, and beautiful islands, Cambodia is a fascinating gem that you won’t want to miss.
 From the astounding temples and charming smiles of young monks to the fascinating villages, there is much to explore and enjoy on the Kingdom’s shores.
 I created a Cambodia Trip Planning Guide after a wonderful visit to this fascinating country.
 This Cambodia Travel blog guide contains our best tips for planning the perfect trip, including when to go, where to stay, and what to pack.
 Additionally, insights into Khmer culture, religion, and traditions help you to create a perfect itinerary.
 With this guide, you can enjoy exploring Cambodia without worrying about anything.

 Cambodia at A Glance

 Located in Southeast Asia, Cambodia borders Thailand, Laos, and Vietnam.
-Besides the astonishing Angkor Wat temples, Cambodia is known for its astonishing temples and the devastating Cambodian Civil War between 1970 and 1975.
+Besides the astonishing Angkor Wat temples, Cambodia is known for its devastating temples and the devastating Cambodian Civil War between 1970 and 1975.
 Unfortunately, the victory of the Khmer Rouge, led by Pol Pot and backed by North Vietnam, China and the Vietcong, led to the brutal killing or starving to death of nearly a quarter of Cambodians.
 Is Cambodia worth visiting?
 Absolutely Yes!

 Disclaimer: Some of the links on this page are affiliate links.
 If you click through and make a purchase (at no additional cost to you), I might earn a small commission.